c17hawke/learn-scipy-basics/README.md

 # learn-scipy-basics
-tutorial to learn scipy basis using jupyter notebook
+tutorial to learn scipy basics using jupyter notebook